euc-oss/euc-samples/UEM-Samples/Profiles/macOS/Configure VMware Horizon to a Specific Connection Server.md

-## Configure VMware Horizon to a Specific Connection Server
+## Configure Omnissa Horizon to a Specific Connection Server

 Add the following Custom Settings Payload in a macOS profile.